 Skip to main content

-Glendale, Arizona Water Conservation Rebates (2025 Guide)
+Glendale, Arizona Water Rebates

 The City of Glendale Water Services Department pays $1.00 per square foot (up to $3,000) to residential customers who convert at least 500 square feet of live, irrigated lawn to xeriscape.
 Unlike most Arizona programs, no pre-approval is required — complete the project first, then submit an application online through the city's ArcGIS Survey123 form with before-and-after photos and receipts.
 Funding is first-come, first-served and renews each fiscal year (July 1 to June 30).
 If your Glendale address is in the Loop 303 corridor served by EPCOR rather than City of Glendale water, a separate EPCOR xeriscape program applies.